top of page

 6. Practical meal ideas, tips, and cautions

-By the end, you'll have a thoroughly informed but practical guide to help someone in middle age use protein strategically for health and vitality.
+By the end, you'll have a thoroughly informed but practical guide to help someone in menopause use protein strategically for health and vitality.

 Muscle Loss (Sarcopenia) Begins Earlier Than You Think

-Even in your 30s, you start to lose a bit of muscle each decade.
-By middle age, this cumulative decline can become noticeable in strength, balance, and function.
-Aging is associated with anabolic resistance — the body becomes less efficient at building muscle from a given protein stimulus.
+Starting in your 30s, you lose a bit of muscle each decade.
+By menopause, this cumulative decline can become noticeable in strength, balance, and function.
+Aging is associated with anabolic resistance — the body becomes less efficient at building muscle from a given protein.

 As muscle mass declines, basal metabolic rate (energy expenditure) declines, which can make weight control harder.
+Hello menopause belly!
 Low muscle mass is also linked to increased risk of falls, frailty, and poorer recovery from illness.

-Middle age often brings shifts in hormones (e.g. perimenopause in women, reduced testosterone in men), changes in insulin sensitivity, and alterations in body composition (more adiposity).
-These can all intensify the importance of a high-quality diet with sufficient protein to preserve lean tissue and metabolic health.
+Menopause often brings shifts in hormones (e.g. estrogen drop in women, reduced testosterone in men), changes in insulin sensitivity, and alterations in body composition (more body fat).
+All of this makes a high-quality diet with sufficient protein even more important.

 Beyond Muscle: Immune, Bone & Repair